Civita-Project/digital-native-institutions/dissertation/chapters/ch3_prose.md

 With scope and domain eligibility fixed, the methodological framework is now fully bounded.
 The following section closes the chapter by summarizing the formal readiness achieved without introducing design commitments or evaluative claims.

+---

+### **3.7 Chapter Closure: Methodological Readiness Without Design Commitment**

+This section closes Chapter 3 by confirming that the formal and methodological conditions required for subsequent analysis are in place, without asserting effectiveness, validity, or success.
+It consolidates the chapter’s function as preparatory rather than demonstrative.

+Chapters 1 and 2 establish that institutional failure, in the context addressed by this dissertation, arises at the level of execution and that existing literature lacks the methodological means to adjudicate execution-bound institutional claims without reverting to interpretation or policy argument.
+Chapter 3 responds to this gap by fixing, in advance, the epistemic posture, analytical object, evidentiary constraints, falsification logic, and domain boundaries required for such adjudication.
+Together, these elements define the conditions under which claims about institutional execution can be evaluated as true or false.

+Importantly, this chapter does not advance any claim that the methodological framework introduced will succeed in practice.
+It does not imply that execution-bound institutions are achievable, desirable, or robust.
+Nor does it introduce any institutional designs, technical systems, or implementation strategies.
+Its contribution is strictly formal: it establishes the criteria by which later claims will be assessed and the limits beyond which no claim will be made.

+By fixing methodological commitments prior to realization or evaluation, the dissertation avoids post hoc adjustment of standards.
+Subsequent chapters operate under constraints specified here, and failure is treated as epistemically informative rather than exceptional.
+If later analysis cannot satisfy the conditions articulated in this chapter, the result is not reinterpretation but falsification or methodological exclusion.

+With this closure, Chapter 3 completes the formal framing of the dissertation.
+The work is now methodologically bounded and prepared to proceed to subsequent chapters in which execution-bound claims are instantiated and evaluated under the criteria established here, without revision of the theoretical or methodological commitments already fixed.

+---